-FIDMarseille 2025: Fascist Equestrians and Others | Filmmaker Magazine
+FIDMarseille 2025: Fascist Equestrians and Others

 Since changing its official name from Festival International du Documentaire de Marseille to Festival International de Cinéma de Marseille, FIDMarseille has become a significant premiere-driven industry festival dedicated to the expansive genre of “creative nonfiction” to include experimental, hybrid and essayistic works, often with a political ethos.
 For its 36th edition, FID reaffirmed its rare outspokenness on Palestine by screening To Gaza (2025) and hosting daily morning screenings of the collective work Some Strings.
 Through retrospectives of Radu Jude and Chilean duo Carolina Adriazola and José Luis Sepúlveda, the festival also seemed intent on signaling that it is not only political, but provocative.
 FID hosted the latter’s first ever European retrospective, noting that the filmmakers are rarely programmed outside of South America.
 For Adriazola and Sepúlveda, this appears, at least partly, by design.
 Beyond their filmmaking, they run workshops at the Escuela Popular de Cine (Popular Film School) and organize the Festival de Cine Social y Antisocial (FECISO), which resists the traditional urban, middle-class gaze that dominates cinephilia by foregrounding cinema for marginal communities.

-My favorite film of the festival was their most recent work Cuadro Negro (2025) which won the Grand Prix at the Punta del Vista Festival earlier this year from a jury including FID’s artistic director Cyril Neyrat.
+My favorite film of the festival was their most recent work Cuadro Negro (2025) which won the Grand Prix at the Punto del Vista Festival earlier this year from a jury including FID’s artistic director Cyril Neyrat.
 So deadpan it is often unclear whether we’re watching an observational doc or bone-dry satire, this confounding docu-fiction follows “artistic” documentarian Sofía (Sofía Gómez) as she ventures with her camera and tripod into the grounds of the Chilean army—specifically, its titular equestrian acrobatic unit.

 Mostly shooting on a low-res handheld digital camera, Adriazola and Sepúlveda’s rough-and-ready images are antithetical to the pageantry on display.
 Men and their steeds galloping past snowy mountains are stripped of their mythical quality as Sofía belligerently directs the soldiers into awkward tableaus, arms lifted feebly as their horses squirm against them.
 The project reportedly grew out of the directors’ fascination with horses, which led them to frequent equestrian circles that—unsurprisingly—turned out to be havens for Pinochet-worshipping nationalists.
 The uneasy entanglement between aesthetics and nationalism is laid bare: the ornamental function of the army’s cavalry and movie-making both rely on a choreography of order and performed dominance.